Psalm 106 – The LORD’s Mercy to His Covenant People

 ii.
 “Who can hope to escape envy when the meekest of men was subject to it?
 How unreasonable was this envy, for Moses was the one man in all the camp who laboured hardest and had most to bear.
 They should have sympathised with him; to envy him was ridiculous.”
 (Spurgeon)

 b.
-Aaron the saint of the Lord: This was the psalmist’s generosity towards an often-erring servant (as in Exodus 32, the golden calf incident).
+Aaron the saint of the LORD: This was the psalmist’s generosity toward an often-erring servant (as in Exodus 32, the golden calf incident).
 Whatever faults Aaron had, he was God’s appointed priest and Korah directed his rebellion against both Moses and Aaron.

 c.
 The earth opened up and swallowed Dathan: Korah had two leading conspirators, Dathan and Abiram.
 Dramatically, God opened up the earth and they were swallowed in the giant crevice (Numbers 16:31-33).